We receive a commission for orders made from the links on this page.

 Customers are able to get the NortonLifeLock mobile app that allows them to receive and respond to alerts while on-the-go and easily obtain customer service help through the in-app member services feature.

-With the NortonLifeLock mobile app, customers can access their credit scores from all three credit bureaus.
+With the NortonLifeLock mobile app, customers can access their credit scores from all three credit bureaus depending on their plan.
 According to the NortonLifeLock website, the mobile app also includes "dark web activity detection, fictitious identity monitoring, court records scanning, and investment account activity alerts."

 Overall, the mobile app is an extra feature that helps protect customers from identity theft and identity fraud.